Migrate to cloud authentication using Staged Rollout

 Audit event when a group is added to password hash sync, pass-through authentication, or seamless SSO.

 An audit event is logged when a group is added to password hash sync for Staged Rollout.

 Audit event when a user who was added to the group is enabled for Staged Rollout.

-To test the sign-in with password hash sync or pass-through authentication (username and password sign-in), do the following:
+To test the sign-in with password hash sync or pass-through authentication (username and password sign-in), do the following tasks:

 On the extranet, go to the Apps page in a private browser session, and then enter the UserPrincipalName (UPN) of the user account that's selected for Staged Rollout.

-Users who've been targeted for Staged Rollout are not redirected to your federated login page.
-Instead, they're asked to sign in on the Azure AD tenant-branded sign-in page.
+Users who have been targeted for Staged Rollout aren't redirected to your federated login page.
+Instead, they're asked to sign in on the Microsoft Entra tenant-branded sign-in page.

-Ensure that the sign-in successfully appears in the Azure AD sign-in activity report by filtering with the UserPrincipalName.
+Ensure that the sign-in successfully appears in the Microsoft Entra sign-in activity report by filtering with the UserPrincipalName.